Skip to main content

 ];

-• columns - the columns of the table; it's an array of JSON objects with a set of parameters for each object described here: columns parameters
+• columns - the columns of the table; it's an array of JS objects with a set of parameters for each object described here: columns parameters

 Example: